 As a result of the number of different types of pulmonary fibrosis, asbestosis cases can be one of the more difficult types of asbestos-related cases to prove.

 In order to legally prove that a person’s pulmonary fibrosis is caused by asbestos exposure (and is, therefore, asbestosis) it is necessary to show that the person suffering had a long history of frequent moderate to heavy exposure.
-Accordingly, it is important to instruct a solicitor who has experience in dealing with the specific challenges associated with these types of claims.

 Asbestos-related lung cancer